More Than Mood: A Depression Symptoms Toolkit for Families and Caregivers

 More Than Mood: Depression Symptoms Webinar

 This 52-minute webinar goes in depth into familiar depression symptoms, depression symptoms related to thinking (cognition), how you may recognize cognitive impairment in a loved one, and helpful techniques to use to support someone struggling with cognitive impairment.
 Alice Medalia, Ph.D., is the webinar facilitator.
 Dr. Medalia is the Clinical Director of Cognitive Health Services at the New York State Office of Mental Health and a Professor of Medical Psychology at Columbia University Medical Center.
+She also provides clinic leadership to the Lieber Recovery Clinic in New York.

 Family Stories of Depression and ROAM Symptoms